thfalan/pst-whitepaper/.gitbook/includes/immutable-fixed-dividend-ra....md

 ### **Conclusion: Institutional-Grade Assurance**

-The PST dividend mechanism combines **automated enforcement**, **blockchain-final transparency**, and **regulatory-compliant stablecoin rails** to deliver unmatched reliability for institutional investors.
-By eliminating intermediary risk and embedding investor protections at the protocol layer, PST sets a new benchmark for RWAs in decentralized finance.
+The Royalty Token dividend mechanism combines **automated enforcement**, **blockchain-final transparency**, and **regulatory-compliant stablecoin rails** to deliver unmatched reliability for institutional investors.
+By eliminating intermediary risk and embedding investor protections at the protocol layer, Royalty Token sets a new benchmark for RWAs in decentralized finance.